DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 What if we want RedHat's system python installed as well as our own?
 IT needs their python version on every system for Ansible to work reliably.
-RedHat's own `yum` tool depends on python as well..
+RedHat's own `yum` tool depends on python.. it's a very likely scenario.

 What if we want to support multiple toolchains in the same host or container image?
 Cross-compiling, product branching..